-The key to unlocking Steinhard and Tsai's structure is that many decagon tilings are possible but not all can be aligned with (or superimposed on) the Penrose tiling: theirs is just such a non-aligned tiling.
-This principle has not yet been extended to three dimensions, so we do not know whether tilings of overlapping rhombic triacontahedra exist, whether 'non-Penrose' variants exist, and ultimately whether there exist real quasicrystals with such a structure - or even whether quasicrystals are necessarily non-Penrose.
+This spacefilling can also be seen as conventional rhombic triacontahedra overlapping with four neighbours in a periodic tiling.
+I do not know whether quasiperiodic tilings of overlapping rhombic triacontahedra exist, whether 'non-Penrose' variants exist, and ultimately whether there exist real quasicrystals with such a structure - or even whether fully-3D quasicrystals are necessarily non-Penrose.

-Some further reading is given below.
-I do not have the resources to follow it up, but woul be glad to hear from anyone who does.
+Some further reading is given in the References below.
+I do not have the resources to follow them all up, but would be glad to hear from anyone who does.

 Thanks to Alex Day and Kate Crennell for many of these.